Controlled Pheasant Hunting Program Permits

 Special Note: If more than one application for a controlled pheasant permit is received for the same hunter during the first two lottery periods, all applications will be rejected and permits revoked.
 If more than one application for a controlled pheasant permit is received for the same hunter during the third lottery period, all applications received for the third lottery will be rejected and permits revoked.

 First-Come First-Served Permits - Hunters can acquire additional permits on a first-come first-served basis beginning at 8:00 a.m.
 CDT, Saturday, Aug.
-31st.
-Permits will remain available until reserved permit quotas are depleted or until 24 hours (48 hours for Disabled Hunter Permits) prior to any hunt date whichever occurs first.
+28th.
+Permits will remain available until reserved permit quotas are depleted or until 9:00 a.m. the day prior to any hunt date whichever occurs first.
+Disabled Hunter Permits remain available until disabled hunter permits are depleted or until 12:00 a.m.
+(Midnight) two days prior to any applicable hunt date.

 Fees, Credits and Refunds